Cottam, Nottinghamshire

 Cottam is a village and civil parish in Nottinghamshire 8 miles east of Retford within the Bassetlaw district.
 The name is pronounced 'Cotum' locally.

-The population of the civil parish in the 2011 Census was given as 108.
-To the south of the village is Cottam Power Station with 8 cooling towers, built between 1964 and 1968.
+The population of the civil parish in the 2011 Census was given as 108, this fell to 97 in 2021.
+To the south of the village is the now-decommissioned Cottam Power Station, built between 1964 and 1968.
 Cottam is also close to Sundown Adventureland.

 History

-Cottam is described in the Domesday Book as comprising 8 households.
-Its Lord was Hardwulf of Cottam (also spelt Hardulf, Hardul and Heardwulf) in 1086 (before the Conquest) and Fulco of Lisors (after the Conquest).
+Cottam is described in the Domesday Book of 1086 as comprising 8 households.
+Its Lord was Hardwulf of Cottam (also spelt Hardulf, Hardul and Heardwulf) before the Conquest and Fulco of Lisors after the Conquest.
 The tenant in chief in 1086 was Roger de Bully (Roger de Busli), who was given extensive lands in Nottinghamshire, Derbyshire and the Strafforth wapentake of Yorkshire that had previously belonged to a variety of Anglo-Saxon and Scandinavian Lords.
 Fulco of Lisors was known as 'Roger's Man' and was an important tenant of Roger of Bully.
 He was a witness of Roger of Bully's charter founding his priory of Blyth, as well as a donor of lands.
-His wife was called Albreda and they had a son, Robert.
+His wife was called Albreda, and they had a son, Robert.